Top 10 Jerry Lee Lewis Songs

 Photo: Photo credit: Larry Philpot, www.soundstagephotography.com .
 [CC BY-SA 3.0 (https://creativecommons.org/licenses/by-sa/3.0)], from Wikimedia Commons

 Our Top 10 Jerry Lee Lewis Songs takes a look at one of the founding fathers of rock and roll.
 No other piano player in rock and roll history knew how to bang out those rock and roll eighth notes like Mr. Jerry Lee Lewis.
 The man lit it up and held his fans breathless.
-While many fans associate Jerry Lee Lewis with pure 50s rock and roll, there are some that do not realize that the man had more number one records on the country music charts than the rock and pop music charts.
-When Jerry Lee Lewis married his 13 year old second cousin, he lost his rock and roll audience.
+While many fans associate Jerry Lee Lewis with pure 50s rock and roll, some do not realize that the man had more number-one records on the country music charts than on the rock and pop charts.
+When Jerry Lee Lewis married his 13-year-old second cousin, he lost his rock and roll audience.
 In 1968, Jerry Lee Lewis made the switch to country music and enjoyed tremendous success in that genre.
 However, pop culture will always define him as the man known as the killer, no filler!

-Our Top 10 Jerry Lee Lewis songs article is just a small attempt at looking at some of the highlights of the man’s 60 plus year career.
+Our Top 10 Jerry Lee Lewis songs article is just a small attempt at looking at some of the highlights of the man’s 60-plus-year career.
 While most of the songs on this list stem from his 1950’s and early 1960s rock and roll roots, we could not ignore some of the country songs and his late 1970s rock and roll comeback.
 The man has had one of the most extraordinary careers in rock and roll.
 His piano playing set the bar for rock and roll piano players.
-His high-energy performances were clearly an inspiration for performers like Bruce Springsteen, Mick Jagger and so many others.
+His high-energy performances clearly inspired performers like Bruce Springsteen, Mick Jagger, and many others.
 In 2022, Jerry Lee Lewis is still alive and rocking!
 Goodness Gracious!

 # 10 – High Heel Sneakers